Passion, Knowledge & Experience

 Innocent and Facing Charges That Would Have Ruined My Life

 Grand Larceny, Third Degree, is a Class D Felony.
 If convicted, a defendant with no prior felony criminal record faces a maximum prison sentence of 2 1/3 - 7 years.
 Second non-violent felony offenders face up to 3 1/3 - 7 years in state prison.
 Persistent felony offenders convicted of Grand Larceny 3rd face a minimum of 15 - 25 years, and a maximum sentence of life in prison.

-Although it has been a while since we have seen a person accused of stealing an entire ATM, it does happen.
+It has been a while since we have seen a person accused of stealing an entire ATM, but it does happen.
 Grand Larceny 3rd cases most often involve an employee who has been accused of stealing from an employer.
 Our firm's experience handling white collar cases involving licensed professionals gives us added insight into how we can help defend people accused of this crime.

 If you have been charged with Grand Larceny in the Third Degree, call us today.
 The experienced criminal defense attorneys at our office can be reached at (585) 485-0025.